kbermoy/greater-finance/README.md

 It will be created with React and Firebase to authenticate users and use a specific API to pull data that will be necessary for future features

 ### Current ToDo
-- [ ] Protected routes: only allow logged in users to view their home page
+- [ ] Get necessarry info in order to request data from API
-- [ ] When user logs in, redirect to Home page
+- [x] When user logs in, redirect to Home page (Completed on Jan 31, 2024)

 ### 📝 Upcoming Features
 - [ ] View subscriptions, current balance, and current debt